jamesashton/SuperChart/README.md

-# SuperChart - My first Angular application
+# SuperChart - My Angular based charting prototype

-Is to me a multi-series open ended charting tool
+This work is a multi-series open ended charting tool

 # angular-seed — the seed for AngularJS apps